carlos-alberto-silva/weblidar-treetop/README.md

 Silva, C. A., Hudak, A. T., Vierling, L. A., Loudermilk, E. L., O’Brien, J. J., Hiers, J. K., Khosravipour, A. (2016).
 Imputation of Individual Longleaf Pine (Pinus palustris Mill.)
 Tree Attributes from Field and LiDAR Data.
 Canadian Journal of Remote Sensing, 42(5), 554–573. doi:10.1080/07038992.2016.1196582

 # Acknowledgements
-We gratefully acknowledge funding from the National Counsel of Technological and Scientific Development (CNPq) and Department of Defense Strategic Environmental Research and Development Program (SERDP), grant RC-2243.
+We gratefully acknowledge funding from the National Counsel of Technological and Scientific Development (CNPq) and Department of Defense Strategic Environmental Research and Development Program (SERDP), grant RC20-136 and RC-2243.

 # Reporting Issues
 Please report any issue regarding the Treetop app to Dr. *Carlos A. Silva* (carlos_engflorestal@outlook.com)